fwmarkcheung/camunda-animal-adoption/README.md

 	fwmarkcheung/camunda-animal-adoption-app:latest

-Otherwise, follow the steps below to push the images to your own Docker Hub
+Otherwise, follow the steps below to push the image to your own Docker Hub

 1. Login to Docker Hub
 2. Create a public repository